 Other assets primarily consist of industrial property right and deposits for office leases.

 Restricted Assets

-Restricted assets consist of deposits required for litigation and restricted cash.
+Restricted assets consist of restricted cash.
 Restricted cash represents cash set aside as collateral for obtaining capacity and borrowings as well as cash received from government grants with restriction on its usage.

 Bank loans